Pankaj-Surya/Ecommerce/SHOP/notes.md

 ## problem on loading login && register

 ## login user show there cart data even logout and again login show previous car data ?
+1.created remove cart action in cartReducer
+2.when click logout we dispatch action removeCart in logout fn

+## when click on  login even we enter wrong cred it will redirect to home page
+when click on login -> loginHandler fn triggered -> in  login(dispatch,{username , password }) called->
+(apiCalls) login fn
+has three actions
+loginStart()

+const res =await axios.post("http://localhost:5000/api/auth/login",{username:username,password:password})

+loginSuccess(res.data)
+loginFaliure()

+Idea 1:
+1.keep watch(useEffect) on error in userRedx
+2.if error is true the
+disPLAY  error message